jeancasique/jeancasique/README.md

 👋 Hello!
 My name is Jean Paul Casique Hernández.

-I am a junior iOS developer, having graduated from the Boot Camp at Campus Digital San Blas in Madrid, Spain, where I specialized in creating mobile applications using Kotlin and Swift.
+I am an iOS developer, having graduated from the Boot Camp at Campus Digital San Blas in Madrid, Spain, where I specialized in creating mobile applications using Kotlin and Swift.
 Additionally, I've enhanced my education with advanced courses on Udemy, guided by renowned full-stack developers like Brais MoureDev and Juan Villalvazo.

 Currently, I'm working as a freelancer on an exciting project for a personal trainer.
 I'm developing an app that allows users to scan products, calculate their calorie content, and compare them with other foods, utilizing technologies like Firebase for authentication and data storage.
 This project has not only allowed me to apply my technical skills but also to improve my ability to manage projects autonomously and efficiently.